spaelling/pim-cli/README.md

 ## Requirements

-The PIM CLI piggybacks off of [Az CLI](https://learn.microsoft.com/en-us/cli/azure/) and the less wellknown [mgc CLI](https://learn.microsoft.com/en-us/graph/cli/installation?tabs=macos).
+The PIM CLI utilizes [Az CLI](https://learn.microsoft.com/en-us/cli/azure/) and the less known [mgc CLI](https://learn.microsoft.com/en-us/graph/cli/installation?tabs=macos).
 Both are developed and supported by Microsoft.
 The reason that we use this is due to how authentication works.
 The Az CLI has commands to expose an authentication token but has a limited scope in Microsoft Graph.
 The Microsoft Graph CLI (mgc) does not expose a token (yet), but it is fairly convoluted and looks to be auto-generated based on the Graph REST APIs.